makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 ### No cleanup

-Each time you launch the backup command, [backup file is store in a directory](./configuration#storage-directory).

-With time, this directory will grow, that's why a [backup expiration age](./configuration#storage-directory#backup-expiration-age) was added.
-Every time you launch the command, at the end, it will be asked if you want to remove obsolete backup files (ie files that have pasted their expiration date).

-If you want to skip this step, launch it with option `--no-cleanup':
+If you want to skip the cleanup step, launch it with option `--no-cleanup':

 ```sh
 console db-tools:backup --no-cleanup